myst-lang/myst/SYNTAX.md

 # break from the current scope with an optional value
 break
 break a, b
-# yield to a block argument given to the current scope with an optional value
-yield
-yield a, b
 # skip the rest of the current scope, where the scope may execute again
 next
 next a, b